simonw/datasette-publish-fly/README.md

     --app your-application-name \
     --install datasette-auth-passwords \
     --install datasette-tiddlywiki \
-    --install datasette-graphql
+    --install datasette-graphql \
+    --plugin-secret datasette-auth-passwords root_password_hash 'pbkdf2_sha256$...' \

-Since the application name is the same you don't need the `--create-volume`, `--create-db` or `--plugin-secret` options - these are persisted automatically between deploys.
+Since the application name is the same you don't need the `--create-volume` or `--create-db` options - these are persisted automatically between deploys.

-You do need to specify the full list of plugins that you want to have installed.
+You do need to specify the full list of plugins that you want to have installed, and any plugin secrets.

 You also need to include any read-only database files that are part of the instance - `content.db` in this example - otherwise the new deployment will not include them.